pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ```
 Note that osx-build-wx doesn't actually run make: you need to run it yourself.

-The "make -j..." version will use all availble CPUs on the system.
+The "make -j..." version will use all available CPUs on the system.
 On modern systems this is *much* faster.
 But on older systems, especially those with a single, spinning hard drive, it might be too much.
 At least "-j 2" should help.
 On an older system, these builds would take some time, so take a coffee break or something :-)

 This process would build the Debug configuration of wxWidgets in wx3/static-debug.
 It builds static libraries and
 puts them in a ./lib sub-directory.
 To build the Release configuration, rename the directory to "static-release" and omit the -d to osx-build-wx.

-**Also, you DON'T need to run "make install".**  In fact, even wxWidgets recommends against that.
+**Also, you DON'T need to run "make install".**  In fact, even wxWidgets recommends against it.
 If you do want to install it, edit the value for WX_PRIFIX in the osx-build-wx script before running it.
 See this: